DelineaXPM/delinea-platform/Scripts/SecretServer/Okta/Discovery/readme.md

-- Script: Copy and paste the Script included in the file [Okta Loacl Account Discoverey.ps1](./Okta%20Local%20Account%20Discovery.ps1)
+- Script: Copy and paste the Script included in the file [Okta Account Discovery.ps1](./Okta%20Account%20Discovery.ps1)